okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-enable-org-access/main/index.md

    * `ORIGINAL_PRIVATE_KEY`: The file that contains the key generated earlier.
    * `CONVERTED_PRIVATE_KEY`: The file that contains the converted key.

 > **Note:** The file that contains the converted private key must begin with `-----BEGIN RSA PRIVATE KEY-----`.
-If not, try step two again.
+You may have to use the following command to convert the key to a 'traditional' RSA format `openssl pkey -in {ORIGINAL_PRIVATE_KEY} -out {CONVERTED_PRIVATE_KEY} -traditional`

 ## Add credentials to Terraform